cloudsmith-io/cloudsmith-api-go/docs/MetricsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiMetricsEntitlementsListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiMetricsEntitlementsAccountListRequest struct via the builder pattern

 Name | Type | Description  | Notes